MoAly98/everwillow/docs/index.md

 # Everwillow Documentation

-Everwillow provides a lightweight fitting layer for high-energy physics applications.
-It combines a clean Python API with JAX acceleration and a set of reusable utilities for managing optimisation state.
+Everwillow is a statistical inference library for high-energy physics built on JAX pytrees and optimistix optimizers.
+It provides tools for fitting, profiling, and hypothesis testing with reusable utilities for managing optimization state.

 ```{toctree}
 :maxdepth: 2